 Every prefabricated fireplace has standards and clearances that must be met to ensure the safety of the homeowner.
 The addition of a fireplace insert with drastically different heating characteristics can alter these clearances and potentially change the heat signature of the entire appliance and venting system.
 In these cases, the appliance will overheat and any surrounding woodwork or flammable materials could ignite.

-There is often confusion surrounding the codes, standards, listings (tests), and manufacturer instructions as they relate to these types of installations.
 For more information on the specific codes, standards and potential issues if you are considering this type of an installation please read this document that our owner put together for the task group formed by Underwriters Laboratory (UL) to explore this specific issue.

 Download: Current Issues with Solid-Fuel Inserts in Factory Built Fireplaces and Chimneys

 In the end, most prefabricated or factory-built fireplaces don’t allow inserts to be installed into their systems.
 Some specifically preclude the option.
 And many older models won’t even have language regarding inserts in their manuals at all.
+Remember, you are putting fire into your home and may be taking a little used factory-built fireplace and trying to turn it into a constantly used heating appliance with the installation of a wood insert… are you willing to gamble with the safety and well-being of your family and home?

 Fireplaces & Inserts are Tested With Different Standards